 How much is SR-22 insurance per month in Arkansas?

-Drivers in Arkansas who have a DUI on their record can expect to pay $323 per month for a full coverage policy, which includes an SR-22.
+Arkansas drivers with a DUI can expect to pay an average of $323 a month for full coverage insurance with an SR-22.

 Only some insurance companies provide car insurance for high-risk drivers, so you might need to look around to find one that does.
 When you do find an insurer, be prepared for higher premiums because of driving violations on your record.